21 Killed After Bus Falls From Venice Bridge And Catches Fire - UrduPoint

 21 Killed After Bus Falls From Venice Bridge And Catches Fire

+The methane powered bus was returning from Venice's historic centre to a camping site when the accident occurred around 7:30 pm (1730 GMT).

+Firefighters said it caught fire after careering off a bridge straddling a railway line and linking the Mestre and Marghera districts of Venice in northern Italy.

-"A tragedy has struck our community this evening", mayor Luigi Brugnaro wrote on Facebook, describing the site of the crash as "an apocalyptic scene".
+"A tragedy has struck our community this evening," mayor Luigi Brugnaro wrote on Facebook, describing the crash site as "an apocalyptic scene".

-"The provisional toll is at least 21 fatalities and over 20 people hospitalised," said Luca Zaia, the governor of the Venice region, deploring a "tragedy of enormous proportions".
+Luca Zaia, the governor of the Venice region, confirmed at least 21 dead and numerous others injured, some seriously, deploring a "tragedy of enormous proportions".

-"Efforts are on to extract and identify the bodies," he said.
-"The victims and the wounded include people of several nationalities, not just Italians".

 A city hall official said the dead included Ukrainian tourists while Italian news agency ANSA said the fatalities included German and French citizens.